just-4-fun/modularity/README.md

 1. **Distribute areas of the application functionality among modules.**
 A module is a building block of the application that performs specific part of the application’s functionality.
-Application modules form a directed graph of dependencies.
-Usually starting from one “main” module (top-level) coordinating modules responsible for key areas of functionality (1st level), which in their turn are using different utility modules (2nd level).
+Application modules form a directed graph of dependencies with one or more source (top-level) vertices.
-Cyclic dependencies can be resolved with feedback channels.
+Cyclic dependencies are permitted but discouraged, and can be resolved with feedback channels.
+A usual example can contain one “main” (top-level) module coordinating modules responsible for key areas of functionality (1st level), which in their turn are using different utility modules (2nd level).
-Modules that have no inbound dependencies and only coordinate or use other modules (top-level like) can be subclasses of `BaseModule`.
-Whereas modules that are used by other modules and have non-trivial lifecycle (long initialization or restful) can extend the `Module` class.
+Modules that have no inbound dependencies and only coordinate or use other modules (top-level alike) can be subclasses of `BaseModule`.
+Whereas modules that are used by other modules and/or have non-trivial lifecycle (long initialization or restful) can extend the `Module` class.
 Modules that can have more than one implementation (like release and test) might consider extending `Module` class too.

 	Good module candidate:
 	- initializes, coordinates or uses other modules
 	- offers some functionality to different objects (service)
 	- needs to be informed if it’s of no interest anymore and should run some cleanup
 	- has substantial initialization time and wants to make it transparent for a user
 	- has “restful” lifecycle (recreated on demand, destroyed on idle) and wants to make it transparent for a user
 	- consumes substantial amount of resources or depends on some external resource that can be temporary unavailable, so it can have “restful” lifecycle

 	Bad module candidate:
 	- has instant initialization and low resource consumption (data object)
 	- is used inside the only object

 2. **For each module, design its communication interface with related modules and its implementation.**
 Subclasses of the `BaseModule` have their interface and implementation integrated.
 Whereas `Module` subclasses have their implementation encapsulated in a separate class.